hzeller/rpi-matrix-pixelpusher/README.md

 #### Network UDP packet size
 The `-u` parameter specifies the size of the allowed UDP packets.
-Some network switches (and the original PixelPusher hardware) don't like this large packets so the default is a conservative 1460 here.
+Some network switches (and the original PixelPusher hardware) don't like large packets so the default is a conservative 1460 here.

 But since we have a lot of pixels, using the highest number possible is